🇵🇸

 Is Closing.

-The US has blocked accountability for Gaza 6 times using its veto.
-But there is a little-known UN mechanism that bypasses the veto entirely — and a narrow window to use it.
+The US has blocked Gaza accountability through 6 vetoes and by sabotaging binding ICJ orders.
+But a little-known UN mechanism can bypass both — and there is a narrow window to use it.

 0